-Supporting information and working papers should be available at the insurer's offices for review by the Regulator.
-This information includes details of both the consolidated and non-consolidated financial statements.
-Life insurers must maintain working papers to support the allocation of income, expenditure and other items by line of business as well as by fund.
+Supporting information and working papers should be available at the Canadian Branch offices of the insurer for review by OSFI.
+This information includes details of non-consolidated financial statements of the Canadian Branch.
+The Canadian Branch must maintain working papers to support the allocation of income, expenditure and other items by line of business as well as by fund.
+Copies of the Annual Return filed by the Home Office with the home jurisdiction should also be available at the chief agency in Canada.